kinopee0219/capstone/report.md

 How does adam work?
 Adam is different from classical stochastic gradient descent.
 SGD maintains a single learning rate (termed alpha) for all weight updates and the learning rate does not change during training.
 In contrast to this, adam realizes the benefits of both AdaGrad and RMSProp.
 - **Adaptive Gradient Algorithm (AdaGrad)** that maintains a per-parameter learning rate that improves performance on problems with sparse gradients (e.g. natural language and computer vision problems).
 - **Root Mean Square Propagation (RMSProp)** that also maintains per-parameter learning rates that are adapted based on the average of recent magnitudes of the gradients for the weight (e.g. how quickly it is changing).
 This means the algorithm does well on online and non-stationary problems (e.g. noisy).
 Instead of adapting the parameter learning rates based on the average first moment (the mean) as in RMSProp, Adam also makes use of the average of the second moments of the gradients (the uncentered variance).
 Specifically, the algorithm calculates an exponential moving average of the gradient and the squared gradient, and the parameters beta1 and beta2 control the decay rates of these moving averages.

-All of the deep learning models used in this paper are trained with adam optimizer.
+In this analysis, all of the deep learning models used in this paper are trained with adam optimizer.
 However, RNN model reaches the limit at about 0.0017 MSE on the test datasets although layers are stacked and increase number of epoch.
 As it is shown in the learning curve, RNN's curve reach the limit.

 #### 3-3.
 Refinement
 So, LSTM which has capability to learn long-term dependencies are employed as second deep learning model.
 LSTM model is composed of 7layers which are 6 layers LSTM and 1 Dense layer as the same as RNN.